 A stretcher bar is a support frame used by artists to mount canvas material for their canvases.
 They are called this because the canvas is usually stretched across the frame and then fastened on the bars with staples, tacks, metal spline, or other fasteners.
-Stretcher frames are typically rectangle shapes, however, many artists enjoy painting on square, oval and even round stretched canvases.
+Stretcher frames are typically rectangular in shape, however, many artists enjoy painting on square, oval, and even round stretched canvases.

 What is their construction?

 The majority of stretcher frames are constructed of soft, light-colored wood, metal, or a combination of the two.
 They can be purchased pre-manufactured from art supply retailers, however, many artists prefer to construct the canvas supports themselves.
 Stretcher bars come in various weights and sizes to suit the specifications of different types of canvases.
 These include: